A sequential growth dynamics for a directed acyclic dyadic graph: Physical foundations of

-We can get $\mathcal{T}_N$ by an addition of a maximal vertex $v_N$ to the tree $\mathcal{T}_{N-1}$ that consists of $N-1$ vertexes.
+Consider the tree $\mathcal{T}_{N}$ with $N$ vertexes (Fig.\ \ref{fig:fig4}b).
+We can get $\mathcal{T}_N$ by an addition of a maximal vertex $v_N$ to the tree $\mathcal{T}_{N-1}$ that consists of $N-1$ vertices.
 Denote by $n$ the cardinality of the set of outgoing external edges for $\mathcal{T}_{N-1}$.
 Number these outgoing external edges from 1 to $n$ such that $v_N$ is added to the edge number $n$.
 Number the new outgoing external edges of $\mathcal{T}_N$ by $n$ and $n+1$.
 Consider the addition of a new maximal vertex $v_{N+1}$ to the outgoing external edges numbers $i<n$ and $j<n$.
 In this case, the past set of $v_{N+1}$ does not include $v_N$.
 Consequently $p_{ij}\ (i<n,\ j<n)$ for $\mathcal{T}_N$ and $\mathcal{T}_{N-1}$ are the same by the causality principle.
 We have $2(n+1)$ new unknown probabilities and $n+1$ normalization conditions.
 But only $n+1$ unknown probabilities are different by the symmetry.
 Using the normalization and the symmetry of the new outgoing external edges, we get

 where $i<n$.
 Using equation (\ref{eq:PF1}), the normalization, and the symmetry of the new outgoing external edges, we get

 This unique solution satisfies the causality principle, the normalization, and the symmetry.
 Equation (\ref{eq:2}) also satisfies the causality principle, the normalization, and the symmetry.
 Consequently this solution coincides with equation (\ref{eq:2}).